edgedb/rfcs/text/1004-transactions-api.rst

 In some cases, retrying the second ``query()`` alone yields negative money or a constraint violation error, but retrying the whole block wrapped into a transaction is always safe.
-Therefore our recommendation to users would be to use the new ``retry()`` API when they know that the query would be safe to repeat.
+Therefore our recommendation to users would be to use the new ``retrying_transaction()`` API when they know that the query would be safe to repeat.

 Use Context Manager